 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's retiree benefit plan, I.M.R.F. employee pension obligations and budgetary comparison schedules for the General Fund and major special revenue funds, the Recreation Fund and the Northern Illinois Special Recreation Fund.
-Required supplementary information can be found on pages 61 - 67 of this report.
-The combining and individual fund statements and schedules can be found immediately after the required supplementary information, on pages 68 - 73 of this report.
+Required supplementary information can be found in the financial section of this report.
+The combining and individual fund statements and schedules can be found immediately after the required supplementary information.